 Students are expected to finish all the readings before class and participate in the discussion of the reading materials in class.
 In addition to in class discussions, the readings will be posted weekly on the class blog.
-Everyone is expected to post a 250-word response analyzing aspects of the readings due by 9am on Fridays.
+Everyone is expected to post a 150-word response analyzing aspects of the readings due by 9am on Fridays.
 Some suggested topics to write about: Questions the readings raised for you Videos, articles, or other interesting internet-based material that is related to the readings (along with a discussion of how they are related) Applying sociological theories and ideas in the readings to gender in your life (e.g., how you act, popular culture you consume, etc.) Responses and thoughts - connected to the readings - to things other people have posted to the group You are required to post to the blog at least twelve times.
-To post on the blog, you may register a (free) Wordpress.com account.
-You do not have to use your full name, or even your real name, when you do this, so long as I know which account is yours!
-So, if you decide to name your account 'soc223student' that's fine but I need to know that the person posting under the name 'soc223student' is actually "John Smith."
-You may also post comments using your Twitter or Facebook accounts, if you have them.
-I will ask you to turn in your account names on a sheet of paper on Monday 08/23/2011 (week two).
+You may post comments using your Twitter or Facebook accounts, if you have them, or through a WordPress account.
+You may also use a name and email combination to post comments.
+If you choose to use a pseudonym please make sure I know what that pseudonym is.
+I need to know that "saluki13" is actually "Jane Smith" to ensure you get proper credit for your responses.
+I will ask you to turn in your account names on a sheet of paper on Tuesday 01/22/2013 (week two).
 Response Papers:

-There will be four short out-of-class writing assignments due on Mondays, each worth 20 points, this semester as well.
+There will be four short out-of-class writing assignments, each worth 20 points, this semester as well.
 These assignments will range from one to three pages long.
-These are reflective writing assignments; I want to read your honest reactions to the topics we discuss in each unit as well as your thoughts about the class discussions and how your classmates view the world - especially if their viewpoint is different from yours!
+These are reflective writing assignments based on pop culture artifacts I assign you.
 Exercises and Quizzes: